tbensky/npct/README.md

 Mobile phones could be ideal for this.
 "Everyone already has one," and they can broadcast short Bluetooth messages about your health to those (phones) nearby for easy and automated tracking by all later on.

-Well, by Summer 2020, it was becoming clear that phone-based contact tracers were getting kind of stuck.
-Tons of contact-tracing Apps were appearing, some by companies and individuals; others by countries themselves.
+By Summer 2020, phone-based contact tracers were getting kind of stuck.
+Many  of contact-tracing Apps were appearing, some by companies and individuals; others by countries themselves.
 Whose App do I use?
 Am I really doing anything?
 How do I register?
 Are they all compatible with each other?
 And most importantly: Who will have access to my (health) information?

 Open-source Apps revealed all kinds of tricks to keep the Apps running and tracing [in the background on a phone](https://github.com/NHSX).
 Sounds good, but battery life was decreasing and trust in Apps and what companies do with your data is always in question.
 The latest round is "clipboard spying" in stories such as [this one](https://www.computing.co.uk/news/4017082/tiktok-spying-clipboard-researchers-warn-iphone-users) and [this one](https://www.forbes.com/sites/daveywinder/2020/07/04/apple-ios-14-catches-microsofts-linkedin-spying-on-clipboard-tiktok-apps-privacy-iphone-ipad-macbook/#ecac5085896e).